oracle/oracle-database-operator/docs/onpremdb/README.md

   ```
 + ### Building the Oracle REST Data Service (ORDS) Image

   Oracle On-Premise Database controller enhances the Oracle REST Data Services (ORDS) image to enable it for PDB Lifecycle Management.
 You can build this image by following the instructions below:
     * After cloning the repository, go to the "ords" folder, and run:
         ```sh
         docker build -t oracle/ords-dboper:latest .
         ```

+  > **_NOTE1:_** Required file to build this image is Oracle Rest Data Services 'ords-< version >.zip',
+  you can download such file from http://www.oracle.com/technetwork/developer-tools/rest-data-services/downloads/index.html

+  > **_NOTE2:_** to build the ords image you need to Accept the Oracle Standard Terms and Restrictions for Java/jdk repository on Oracle Container Registry at https://container-registry.oracle.com

+  > **_NOTE3:_** docker needs access to container-registry.oracle.com for which following command may be required:
+    ```sh
+    docker login container-registry.oracle.com
+    ```
+  > **_NOTE4:_** if you are going to deploy inside minikube, you need to switch the env to it, issuing:
+    ```sh
+    eval $(minikube docker-env)
+    ```
-    * Once the image is ready, you need to push it to your Docker Images Repository to pull it during CDB Resource creation.
+    * Once the image is ready, you may need to push it to your Docker Images Repository to pull it during CDB controller resource creation.

 + ### Install cert-manager

   Validating webhook is an endpoint Kubernetes can invoke prior to persisting resources in ETCD.
 This endpoint returns a structured response indicating whether the resource should be rejected or accepted and persisted to the datastore.

   Webhook requires a TLS certificate that the apiserver is configured to trust .
 Install the cert-manager with the following command:

   ```sh
   kubectl apply -f https://github.com/jetstack/cert-manager/releases/latest/download/cert-manager.yaml
   ```

 ## Kubernetes Secrets

   Both CDBs and PDBs make use of Kubernetes Secrets to store usernames and passwords.

   For CDB, create a secret file as shown here: [config/samples/onpremdb/cdb_secret.yaml](../../config/samples/onpremdb/cdb_secret.yaml)